Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Sensitivity Analysis Informed by Post-Matching Overt Bias

-In summary, the proposed approach is asymptotically valid (proved in Theorem~\ref{thm: validity}), uniformly more informative than the conventional approach (because $d^{*}\geq d_{*}$) without adding any assumptions to the Rosenbaum sensitivity analysis framework (except for some mild regularity conditions to ensure the asymptotic normality of the balance test $S$), and computationally feasible (proved in Theorems~\ref{thm: convexity} and \ref{thm: convergence}).
-Also, note that the idea of our approach (i.e., using overt bias information as a valid negative control to refine the feasible set of hidden biases in a sensitivity analysis) is not tied to any specific sensitivity analysis frameworks (because $\Delta_{1-\alpha^{\prime}}$ does not depend on any sensitivity models).
-In Appendix C, we discuss how our approach can be directly applied to many other sensitivity analysis frameworks.
+In summary, the proposed approach is asymptotically valid (proved in Theorem~\ref{thm: validity}), uniformly more informative than the conventional approach (because $d^{*}\geq d_{*}$) without adding any assumptions to the Rosenbaum-type sensitivity analysis framework (except for some mild regularity conditions to ensure the asymptotic normality of the balance test $S$), and computationally feasible (proved in Theorems~\ref{thm: convexity} and \ref{thm: convergence}).
+Also, note that the idea of our approach (i.e., using post-matching overt bias information as a valid negative control to refine the feasible set of hidden biases in a sensitivity analysis) is not tied to any specific sensitivity analysis frameworks (because $\Delta_{1-\alpha^{\prime}}$ does not depend on any sensitivity models).
+In Remark~\ref{rem: extension} in Appendix B, we briefly discuss how our approach can be directly applied to other sensitivity analysis frameworks in matching.

+\begin{remark} Theorem~\ref{thm: convergence} states that the iterative convex programming procedure described in Algorithm~\ref{alg: part with covariate adjustment} converges to the target value (i.e., the $p$-value $p^{*}$) for some sufficiently large number of iterations.
+In practice, we find that convergence is achieved rapidly.
+For example, in the real data application presented in Section~\ref{sec: application}, Algorithm~\ref{alg: part with covariate adjustment} typically converges within a short running time, e.g., within 30 seconds for the considered values of sensitivity parameter $\Gamma$ (see Appendix C in the supplementary materials for details).